 2.5) HFIP-treated peptide films are dissolved in dilute NaOH first and then sodium phosphate buffer is added.
 Add 60 mM NaOH followed by deionized water into the tube containing the peptide film such that NaOH and water constitute 10 and 45% of the final volume, respectively.
 Scrape the peptide film off the inside walls of microfuge tube using the tip, mix by pipetting up and down, and sonicate for 5 min in a water-bath sonicator.

-Representative Results: – What happens when the protocol is done correctly?
-What is the purity of your nucleic acid sample?
-After performing a cell culture prep, how will the cells look in optimal conditions?
-What do your labeled cells look like when imaged in vivo using 2-photon laser microscopy?
-Please add a “representative” outcome to the protocol to show a viewer what a “good” or even “bad” result looks like.
+Representative Results: If done correctly, and by implementing an appropriate task

 Tables and Figures: Please make sure that text in all tables or figures is made in Arial font.
 Figures should be submitted separately as layered .tiff or .psd files at 300 dpi.
 All tables and figures should be given an appropriate title and should have a corresponding figure legend.

-Discussion: Short discussion on critical steps, possible modifications, applications, significance, etc…

-Acknowledgments: List acknowledgements and funding sources.
+Discussion: Various applications are possible with this device and depending on the setup, study, or circumstances a variety of options exist.

+The K_space system with technical modification can be made to include eye-tracking, have only audio or only video depending on the specific functional task at hand.
+Although, competitors exist, whereby goggle and projector bases systems make up the status quo, a significant void exists with new machines and higher-channel coils.
+K_space developed novel microelectricalmechanical systems (MEMS) and MRI shielding techniques to make its device as small as possible and fit as closely to the face to work in tighter spaces.
+This said, certain applications may require or be better suited to alternative stimulus means.
+For full-field visual studies a projector or LCD-based system is recommended.

+The K_space system is also unique in that it is designed to take up less desktop space in the MRI control room, while still being capable of future upgrade, all without having to add additional data or power cables.
+Once, installed, the system can be easily managed and merged with existing systems (e.g., Biopac, etc.).

+Acknowledgments: UCLA Center of Cognitive Neuroscience for their generous support, by providing scanner time and personnel resources.

+UCLA Ahmanson-Lovelave Brain Mapping Center for their generous support and use of their 1.5T and 3T machines.

+Max Plank Institute for Neurophysics at Leipzig, Germany technical resources and use of their 7 Tesla MRI machine.

 Disclosures: describe potential conflicting interests or state “I have nothing to disclose”.